-The philosophy of Fort Calhoun Elementary is that every student has a right to the educational process as long as he/she does not disrupt the educational rights of another student or students or a harm to their self.
+The philosophy of Fort Calhoun Elementary is that every student has a right to the educational process as long as he/she does not disrupt the educational rights of another student or students or harm to themselves.
 At all times, the parents will be informed as to any behaviors that a student might experience.

-Fort Calhoun Elementary has adopted the following student performance goals based off an evidencebased framework called Positive Behavior Intervention and Supports.
+Fort Calhoun Elementary has adopted the following student performance goals based on an evidence-based framework called Positive Behavior Intervention and Supports.
 Within those parameters we have created a unique approach to fit our student needs.
 Please see below for the basic frameworks for each student:

-PIONEERS ARE Safe Keep hands, feet, and objects to self.
+Safe Keep hands, feet, and objects to self.
 Get permission to leave.
 Brave Stay positive.
 Stand up for others.
 Keep trying even when things are hard.
 Accept each others' differences.
-Report unsafe behavior to an adult.
+Report unsafe behavior D (C) to an adult.
 Respectful Use kind words and actions.
 Follow adults' directions.
-Take care of school &amp; personal property.
+Take care of school & personal property.
 Responsible Lead by example.
 Be an active learner and problem solver.
 Follow rules even when an adult is not watching.